Posts from ‘Studebaker’

 Says owner Malcolm Stinson Jr. of the Studebaker Hawk featured here, it “is just as you would have seen it in a showroom in 1960.”
 Stinson, of Show Low, Arizona, should know.
 He was a service manager at a Studebaker dealership.
 It’s experience that has served him well while restoring many Studebakers, including the Hawk, which was in poor but mostly rust-free condition when he acquired it.

 By Frank Peiler

-Note: This article is reprinted from the August 2013 issue of Collectible Automobile.
+Note: The following story was excerpted from the August 2017 issue of Collectible Automobile magazine

 From the Speedway Comes Their Stamina, From the Skyway Comes Their Style” was the tagline for Studebaker advertising in 1934.
 The skyway reference was an attempt to tie Studebaker’s streamlined styling to aviation.
 The speedway reference was more grounded in fact.